lenianiva/PyPantograph/examples/README.md

 poetry run examples/data.py
 ```

-Warning: If you make modifications to any Lean files, you must re-run `lake build`!
+Warning: If you make modifications to any Lean files, you must re-run `lake
+build`!
+Moreover, the version of the Lean used in the example folder (including
+dependencies in `lakefile.lean` and `lean-toolchain`) **must match exactly**
+with the version in `src/`!